parveshqaiser/dev-tinder-frontend/README.md

-This is a Front End Application of React-tinder-app.
+This is a Front End Application of Dev Tinder

 Technologies uses :